CEITECmagnonics/SpinWaveToolkit/docs/source/getting_started.rst

 Set up geometry and conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Here, we will assume a 30 nm thick film in an in-plane external field of 10 mT.
+We will calculate the dispersion for wavevectors up to 30 rad/µm in the direction perpendicular to the magnetization (i.e. Damon-Eshbach geometry).

 .. code-block:: python

    Bext = 10e-3  # (T) magnetic field
    d = 30e-9  # (m) thickness of the layer
    k = np.linspace(0, 30e6, 200)  # (rad/m) wavevector range